Frosted Stars: Variations on Star-Cut Gemstones

-I recommend using these designs (at least, as they are written) only on light and medium saturated gems.
-If you have a large and dark gem that needs a shallow cut, apply the “keep your distance rule" and lower the angles as much as you need.
-Since you're cutting to show off the star, it will be effective even if the gem windows.
+I recommend using these designs (at least, as written) only on gems with light to medium saturation.
+If you have a large and dark gem that needs a shallow cut, apply the ""keep your distance" rule" and lower the angles as much as you need.
+Since you're cutting to show off the star, it'll be effective even if the gem windows.

 Frosted Facet Cutting Advice

 Take special care when cutting the frosted facets.
 All you're doing here is removing a small amount of material off a facet edge.
-It's really easy to over cut these facets!
+It's really easy to over-cut these facets!
 I recommend that you do them on a stationary (not turning) 1,200 lap.
 It only takes a few gentle wipes to cut them to size.

-5 Star Gem, Five Pointed Star Cut Variation, 81 Facets, 64 Index
+"5 Star Gem," Five-Pointed Star-Cut Variation, 81 Facets, 64 Index

 This design doesn't have perfect five-way symmetry, but can you tell?

 The only trick to cutting this gem is the final row of frosted facets.
-These are so small that the best way to cut them is on a stationary, 1,200 lap.
+These are so small that the best way to cut them is on a stationary 1,200 lap.
 Just give the motionless lap a short wipe, then inspect your facet.
 Be gentle.
 They take very little cutting.